throughputer/grafword-sso-starter-web-app/README.md

 ## Step 2: Email your redirect URI/URIs

-Redirect URI is the uri the user will be redirected to after successfully logging in with Grafword with your app.
+Redirect URI is the URI the user will be redirected to after successfully logging in with Grafword with your app.
 The starter app uses /profile as the redirect URI.
 To ensure proper setup, follow these steps:

 1. **Prepare Your Redirect URI:**
     - Replace Public_IPv4_DNS with your actual EC2 public DNS in the following URI: